lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `proxy`

-With Tailscale Proxy, you can present your Home Assistant instance on your tailnet domain with a valid certificate.
-With Tailscale Funnel, you can even expose it to the public internet.

 When not set, this option is enabled by default.

-***Tailscale Proxy***

 Tailscale can provide a TLS certificate for your Home Assistant instance within your tailnet domain.